auth0/docs/articles/link-accounts/suggested-linking/index.md

 ## Step 3: Prompt the user to link accounts

-If Auth0 returns one or more records with matching email addresses, the user sees the list, as well as the following message prompting them to link the accounts: `We noticed there are other registered users with the same verified e-mail address as EMAIL_ADDRESS.
+If Auth0 returns one or more records with matching email addresses, the user sees the list, as well as the following message prompting them to link the accounts: `We noticed there are other registered users with the same verified email address as EMAIL_ADDRESS.
 Do you want to link the accounts?`.

 If the user wants to link a given account, they can click **Link** next to the appropriate account.